 The website recognizes the screen size and selects the best fitting layout size.
 Resizing the browser window doesn’t change the layout constantly like a responsive design would.
 It changes when the screen size crosses the border to another layout size.

 For example, there are three different layouts for desktop, tablet and smartphone.
-When opening the site it was detected which device or screen size was used and the fitting layout got delivered.
+When opening the site it was detected which device or screen size was used and the fitting layout was delivered.

 If the device on which the website loads, the website has the exact screen size for which the layout was optimized, then the presentation is perfect.
 If the screen size is bigger or smaller than the presentation is not perfect.
 A display which is wider than the layout means a waste of space.
-A smaller display means probably a not optimized presentation.
-In worst case it loads the wrong layout (e.g. it loads the smartphone layout on a small tablet).
+A smaller display means it’s harder to optimize presentation.
+In the worst case, it loads the wrong layout (e.g. it loads the smartphone layout on a small tablet).

 - Because of the fixed dimensions of the layouts it is easy to plan and design different layouts with the help of wireframes and sketches